addoxy/MailYard/TASKS.md

 **Notes**: Each block must use @react-email/components as foundation with inline styles only.

-### 11. Asset Integration
+### 11. Block List and Reordering System

+- [ ] Remove the assets section from the resource sidebar
+- [ ] Create `src/app/designs/[id]/components/resource-sidebar/block-list.tsx` - Show list of blocks in email canvas
-- [ ] Create `src/app/designs/[id]/components/resource-sidebar/asset-library.tsx`
+- [ ] Create `src/app/designs/[id]/components/resource-sidebar/block-list-item.tsx` - Individual block list item component
-- [ ] Implement URL-based asset management (images, GIFs, videos)
+- [ ] Implement drag-and-drop reordering functionality for the block list using dnd-kit
-- [ ] Add drag-asset-to-block functionality for automatic configuration
+- [ ] Add visual indicators for drag operations (highlighting, insertion points)
+- [ ] Ensure block list updates reflect in real-time on the email canvas
+- [ ] Add block selection from the list (clicking a list item selects the block in canvas)
+- [ ] Show block hierarchy for nested blocks (containers with children)
+- [ ] Add block actions: duplicate, delete from the list context menu or buttons
-- [ ] Create asset preview and management UI
+- [ ] Display block names/types clearly with appropriate icons

-**Notes**: No file upload needed initially, just URL-based assets.
+**Notes**: This replaces the asset management with a more useful block outline/layers panel.
+Focus on smooth drag-and-drop reordering that syncs with the canvas.
+Use the existing drag-drop infrastructure.

 ## Phase 3: Polish & Advanced Features